VladRiabovol/Social_network/README.md

 - user activity an endpoint which will show when user was login last time and when he mades a last request to the service.
 - Implement token authentication (JWT is prefered)

+## Link to the video how does it works - https://www.youtube.com/watch?v=xm7ARpjdctQ